-(d) Briefing and transcript. - In appropriate cases, a briefing schedule is provided to both parties and informs the parties of their respective deadlines for filing briefs.
-If a briefing schedule is set, the parties are both given the same 21 calendar days in which to file their initial briefs.
-See Chapter 4.7(a) (Due dates).
-Filing guidance can be found Chapter 3 (Filing with the Board) and Chapter 4.2(e) (Briefing schedule), 4.6 (Appeal briefs), 4.7(c) (Briefing extensions).
+(c) Briefing and transcript. - In appropriate cases, a briefing schedule is provided to both parties.
+If a briefing schedule is set, parties should consult Chapter 3 (Filing with the Board) and Chapter 4.2(e) (Briefing schedule), 4.6 (Appeal briefs), 4.7 (Briefing deadlines).
 Also, in appropriate cases, a transcript is sent to the parties along with the briefing schedule.
 See Chapter 4.2(f) (Transcription).

-Chapter 5 Motions before the Board
+5 Motions before the Board